pyjanitor-devs/pandas_flavor/README.md

 When you register a method, Pandas flavor actually creates and registers a (this is subtle, but important) **custom accessor class that mimics** the behavior of a method by:
 1. inheriting the docstring of your function
 2. overriding the `__call__` method to call your function.

-## Contributing

-Pull requests are always welcome!
-If you find a bug, don't hestitate to open an issue or submit a PR.
-If you're not sure how to do that, check out this [simple guide](https://github.com/Zsailer/guide-to-working-as-team-on-github).

-If you have a feature request, please open an issue or submit a PR!